- A rental car can make sense if you’re planning day trips to the Hoover Dam, or other attractions a short drive from Las Vegas.

 Reserve early, and always be re-booking: Reserve a rental car in advance and check back often to gauge if prices have dropped.
 Because most car rental reservations are cancellable, you’ll be able to cancel and re-book to take advantage of any drop in price.
 Warning: Taking the cheaper “non-refundable” rate upfront could end up costing you more in the long run.

-Don’t book at the hotel: Car rental prices are commonly cheaper when booked in advance for pickup at the airport.
-Trying to snag a one-day rental at a car rental counter at your Las Vegas hotel is sure to leave you with sticker shock.
+Don’t book at the hotel at the last minute: Car rental prices are commonly cheaper when booked in advance for pickup at the airport or even at your resort.
+Trying to snag a one-day rental for a day trip at your resort’s car rental counter is likely to leave you with sticker shock.

 So, Should You Rent a Car in Las Vegas?

 Feature Image: ©bialasiewicz/123RF.COM